ruthjuma100-afk/Address-Book-Assignment/README.md

 Console-based Testing – Test-Driven Development (TDD)

-## Contact Information
+### Contact Information

 Email: ruthjuma100@.gmailcom

 GitHub: https://github.com/ruthjuma100-afk/Address-Book-Assignment

-## License and Copyright Information
+### License and Copyright Information

-This project is licensed under the MIT License.
+License: MIT License

-Copyright (c) 2026 Ruth Juma
+Copyright © 2026 Ruth Juma

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies.
+Permission is hereby granted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software under the terms of the MIT License.